euijae/nyu_diet_vision/docs/week7.md

 ## Study

-- `cloudmersive` is another option which has ability to detect/classify object in the given image
-- But the accuracy is not enough to convince me to switch to it.
+### Clickable Segment

+Meta's SAM segments objects detected in the given image and a number of metadata is provided.
+One of them is the bounding box which is a type of integer array with four elements in XYWH format.
+I used this data to plot a box border around each segmentation.
+Once a box border is set, I used JavaScript to place an anchor tag on top of each bounding box.

+A link to demo: https://share.vidyard.com/watch/PNck93f1FLmpNUHa1Fn5Jd?

 ## Next week